williamhogman/blog/posts/Push-down-automations-in-rust.md

 ```

 The state is OK and the stack is empty, which means the parenthesis
-are balanced and our push down automation works as intended.
+are balanced and our push down automaton works as intended.

 Now the question remains, this was a lot of code and a ton of types is
 this a good way of determining if a string has its parenthesies